-Giving birth in the United Kingdom is like stealing candy from a baby, according to a government report which found hundreds of pregnant foreigners flying to Britain to receive free care just days before delivery on the taxpayer-funded National Health Service.
+Giving birth in the United Kingdom is like stealing candy from a baby, according to a government report which found hundreds of pregnant foreigners flying to Britain to receive free care just days before delivery on the publically funded National Health Service.

 At one airport, the government claimed immigration officials stopped more than 300 mothers-to-be during a two-year period.
 Most of the women had to be admitted and allowed to give birth on the NHS, the report found, because their pregnancies were too advanced for them to fly home.